bsy6766/Visualization/README.md

 Visualizes 2D space boids flocking.

 #### Boids
 Boids are entity that has direction and move on constant speed.
-Every frame(tick) it updates direction vector based on flocking algorithm.
+Every frame(tick) it updates direction vector based on flocking algorithm.<br>
+Maximum boids are limited to 400.

 ##### Modification
 To add boid, LEFT CLICK any area in the orange box to add single entity on clicked position or press A to add 10 entities on random position.<br>